 About the Masaryk SquareMasaryk Square and the garden at its center are named after Thomas Masaryk, the first president of Czechoslovakia and a Czech leader who was a good friend of the Jewish people and of the Jewish community.
 Masaryk visited the young Tel Aviv in the 1920's.

 The Masaryk Square is the quiet and modest sister of Rabin Square.
-This elliptical square is not much of the bustle of the nearby Rabin Square and is known as a place to sit with a cup of coffee and a book or a newspaper.
+This elliptical square doesn't have much of the bustle of the nearby Rabin Square and is known as a place to sit with a cup of coffee and a book or a newspaper.

 Masaryk Square is one of the most important squares of the "White City" of Tel Aviv.
-Around it are a number of residential buildings in the international style, one of the most important in this style, which is a product of the Bauhaus in Tel Aviv.
+Around it are a number of residential buildings in the international style, a product of the Bauhaus in Tel Aviv.